Tips Bulletin

 In the kitchen, there is no end in sight to baking powder uses.
 Before cleaning your pot with baking soda, be sure to remove the filter and set it aside.

-To thoroughly clean coffee maker, use your dishwasher to clean all dishwasher safe removable parts.
+If you need to thoroughly clean a coffee maker without vinegar, use your dishwasher to clean all dishwasher safe removable parts.

 Cleaning a drip coffee maker doesn’t have to be a major chore.
 Use the coffee carafe to measure one cup of warm water and then add ¼ cup of baking soda.
 Swish around inside the carafe until baking soda dissolves fully.
 Pour into the reserve tank and put the carafe back in place.